 We pioneered a new form of digital storytelling.
-Most of our content consists of long-form stories that are serialized into short-form image-or text-based pieces released on a weekly schedule.
+Most of our content consists of long-form stories that are serialized into short-form image- or text-based pieces released on a weekly schedule.
 We focused on the development of this type of digital content because this mode of storytelling is not only appealing to our users, but it is also well suited to the success of individual creators.
 Creators can write new stories simply and easily, without expensive equipment or training.
 Creators are empowered to experiment and innovate because the time and resources required for each individual episode is less intensive than what would have gone into the entire title, and because creators receive real-time feedback from users.
 The bite-sized format leads to a high velocity of new content being released, driving more frequent user engagement.
 This format is specifically popular with Gen Z and millennial users because of their preference for bite-sized, flexible content.
 Finally, this format lends itself to a highly scalable content model that can be monetized both across geographic markets and across media formats via adaptations such as film and streaming series.

 Web-comics are digitally created, weekly serialized stories expressed through vertical, continuous graphical content.
-Web-comics are optimized for scrolling and often include unique special effects, such as sounds and animations.
+Web-comics are optimized for mobile scrolling and often include unique special effects, such as sounds and animations.
 Web-comics generate the vast majority of revenue on our platform.
-As of December 31, 2023, creators had published over 450 thousand web-comic stories on our platform.
-As of December 2023, we enjoyed the number one market position in web-comics in all of our major geographies, including Korea, Japan, the U.S. and multiple geographies throughout Southeast Asia and Europe in terms of monthly active users.
+As of December 31, 2022, creators had published over 402 thousand web-comic stories on our platform.
+As of September 30, 2023, we enjoy the number one market position in web-comics in all of our major geographies, including Korea, Japan, the U.S. and multiple geographies throughout Southeast Asia and Europe.

 Web-novels are digitally created, weekly serialized stories expressed through text with many titles releasing new content three to five times a week.
 As opposed to an eBook-a traditional long-form, text-based, online book (often an online version of a print book)-a web-novel is a long-form story serialized into short-form.
 Similar to our iconic web-comic format, the serialized nature of web-novels encourages habitual engagement from our users.
 Web-novels have an even lower barrier to creation than web-comics given that no illustration is required.
 This leads to a greater velocity of content generation.
-As of December 31, 2023, creators had generated over 54 million web-novel stories on our platform.
-As of December 2023, we enjoyed number one market positions in web-novels in Korea and the U.S. in terms of monthly active users.2
+As of December 31, 2022, creators had generated approximately 49 million web-novel stories on our platform.
+As of September 30, 2023, we enjoy number one market positions in web-novels in Korea and the U.S.

 The size, breadth and depth of our content library are our key competitive strengths.
 Because our content is bite-sized, we empower creators to experiment and innovate, and receive feedback directly and in real time.
-This results in a high velocity of new content creation, with 124 thousand episodes published daily in the quarter ended December 31, 2023.
-On our platform, there are a number of stories that generate strong demand-117 stories generated over \$1.0 million of Paid Content GMV in the year ended December 31, 2023.
-However, our stories are also well-distributed with less than 20% of our Paid Content GMV in that year generated by our 100 highest grossing stories.
+This results in a high velocity of new content creation, with 104 thousand episodes published daily in the quarter ended December 31, 2022.
+On our platform, there are a number of high-earning stories-103 stories earned over \$1.0 million in Paid Content GMV in the year ended December 31, 2022.
+However, our stories are also well distributed with only of our Paid Content GMV in that year generated by our 100 highest grossing stories.